What is Letter 226J?

 It is important that your organization respond to all IRS notices.
 Failing to reply to a Letter 226J or any of the variants of Letter 227, where appropriate, will likely prompt the IRS to formally assess the amount of the proposed ESRP and issue the employer a Notice and Demand for Payment, Notice CP 220J.

-Additional penalties for failure to comply with the ACA
+Additional Penalties for Failure to Comply With the ACA

-The IRS started issuing IRS Letter 5699 in August of 2018 to employers that the agency identified as being Applicable Large Employers (ALEs) that failed to file information returns for the 2015 and/or 2016 tax years.
 The Letter 5699 asks employers to confirm the name the ALE used when filing its ACA information, and to provide the Employer Identification Number (EIN) submitted and the date the filing was made or will be made.
 This can serve as a precursor to the issuance of additional IRS notices that may assess ACA penalties.

 In the event your organization does not reply to Letter 5699, penalties under IRC Section 6721/6722 are assessed in Letter 5005A.